-The history of French pastry-making is, like almost everything else in the Gallic world, passionately disputed.
-Some claim it starts with the 13th-century baker Régnaut-Barbon, who rolled sweet, cone-shaped patisseries similar to waffles called “oubliés” and demanded official status for those who made them– les oublayeurs.
+The history of French pastry-making is, like almost everything else in the Gallic world, passionately debated.
+Some claim it starts with the 13th-century baker Régnaut-Barbon, who rolled sweet, cone-shaped patisseries similar to waffles called “oubliés”, and demanded official status for those who made them– les oublayeurs.
 (Why the name for these early pastries literally means “forgottens” is itself curious, but it probably relates to the word oblation, suggesting an offering made by a vassal to his lord.)

 Others say the art of patisserie for which France is so renowned owes a whole lot to Italy.
 The influence of Queen Marie de’ Medici is especially strong: she introduced ice-cream, and possibly macarons, to her adopted country after marrying King Henri IV in 1600.

 Genoises, frangipane, and other typical delicacies also have Italian origins.
 The invention of puff pastry by Marie de’ Medici’s cook Popelini in 1540 cements the Italian-influence thesis.

 But whatever the twists and turns may be in the history of patisserie (ones I will happily attempt to decrypt in a separate piece soon), one thing remains indisputable: Paris is an ideal place for tasting a variety of superb, beautifully made French pastries.

 In what follows, I spotlight what I consider to be outstanding, often creative examples of a few typical patisseries and viennoiseries in the capital (the latter referring to bread-like confections, e.g. pain au chocolat.)

 My choices are based on recent tastings or experiences of places I’ve returned to several times over the years.
 They obviously reflect my subjective preferences and (limited) experience, rather than representing some sort of purported “best of” list.